A Comprehensive Analysis of Device Fingerprint Spoofing Techniques Featured Image

 2. Third party apps and plugins

 Some third party apps can thwart device fingerprinting, particularly when it’s done on web browsers (otherwise known as browser fingerprinting).
 This is another simple solution for those without much technical knowledge.
 These apps allow users to select which device or browser attribute data they’d like to change, including font, timezone, screen resolution, and so on.
-Though these tools are officially marketed towards privacy-concerned users looking to avoid tracking by advertisers, they can also be incredibly useful for fraudsters looking to avoid accountability.

 3. Changing device attributes like device ID